-5 ways to write a blow-your-mind manifesto.
+5 ways to write an inspiring manifesto.

 A written statement to publicly declare your intentions, motives, or beliefs.